tedneward/Worldspine-DnD5e/Feats/MountedCharge.md

 description = "***Feat: Mounted Charge.*** You have learned new skills as a mounted combatant." def prereq(npc): return "Mounted Combatant" in npc.feats def apply(npc):
-    npc.actions.append("***Mounted Charge.*** You charge past an opponent and execute your attacks (including those of your mount) and pass the target without triggering attacks of opportunity.")
+    npc.append(Action("Mounted Charge", "You charge past an opponent and execute your attacks (including those of your mount) and pass the target without triggering attacks of opportunity.") )
 ```